Investment Case Update: December 8, 2025

 Why We Own It

 CART offers compelling growth prospects as only ~13% of the $1.3T North America grocery market occurs online, lagging ecommerce penetration rates (i.e. what % of sales occur online) of other major retail categories, while management thinks it can potentially reach 35% over the long term.
-Although most sell-side analysts believe the company will lose market share to competitors like Doordash and Uber Eats, CART continues to dominate large-basket ($75+ order value) orders with a >70% market share, while management noted that they remain the small-basket (<$75 order value) category leader and are about 5x better at converting small-basket customers to large basket orders than other platforms.
-Instacart’s focus on larger orders (average order value of ~$114 in 2024) is a key source of differentiation from peers who focus more on “convenience” orders, as CART is able to generate higher gross profit per order by allocating its fixed costs over a larger order base and the inherently longer online shopping sessions create a strong opportunity for CART’s ad business, which sports higher margins than its core grocery business.
+Although some sell-side analysts believe the company will lose market share to competitors like Doordash and Uber Eats, CART continues to dominate large-basket ($75+ order value) orders with a >70% market share, and management noted that they and are “multiples better” at converting small-basket (<$75 order value) customers to large basket orders than other platforms.
+CART’s focus on larger orders (average order value of ~$114 in 2024) drives superior unit economics relative to convenience-focused peers, as CART can spread fixed fulfillment costs over more items, boosting gross profit per order, while the inherently longer shopping sessions enable strong engagement opportunities for its higher-margin ad business.
+However, CART’s value proposition is increasingly extending beyond its core marketplace business.
+Recent off-platform partnerships with partners such as TikTok and Pinterest broaden the reach of its fast-scaling ads business, now generating >$1B in annual run-rate revenue across 7,500 brands.
+At the same time, CART’s Enterprise Platform, which provides the white-label technology that powers the ecommerce sites for 350+ retailers, embeds CART deeper into its partners’ tech stacks, allowing CART to capture demand and monetization across retailers’ full digital ecosystems, limiting the impact of non-exclusive retailers that work with other third-party delivery providers.

-Gross Transaction Value (GTV), or aggregate order volume on CART’s platform, is experiencing a growth resurgence, with management guiding for 2Q25 GTV growth of 9% year-over-year (Y/Y) at the midpoint, which would represent the sixth consecutive quarter of at least 9% Y/Y growth.
-Meanwhile, CART continues to gain operating leverage, with Adjusted EBITDA margins expanding more than 500 basis points (bps) in 2024 (to 26%), as investments in fulfillment efficiencies and scaling of the higher-margin ad business are expected to drive further margin expansion going forward as Adjusted EBITDA as a % of GTV is still well below management’s long-term target of 4.5% (vs. 2.7% in 1Q25).
-Despite CART’s superior unit economics, shares trade at a forward (FY25) EV/EBITDA multiple of ~10.3x, a more than 50% discount to both UBER and DASH.
+CART’s fundamentals remain strong, with management guiding for 10% Y/Y growth in Gross Transaction Value (GTV), or aggregate order volume on CART’s platform, which would mark eight consecutive quarters of at least 9% growth.
+Meanwhile, CART continues to gain operating leverage, as Adjusted EBITDA margins are expected to expand another 250bps in FY25 following 510bps of expansion in FY24, as management progresses towards its long-term target of Adjusted EBITDA representing 4.5% of GTV (vs. 3.0% in 3Q25).
+Despite CART’s superior unit economics and strong growth outlook, shares trade at a forward (FY25) EV/EBITDA multiple of ~9.4x, a more than 50% discount to both UBER and DASH.

 How Management Allocates Capital

-Management’s top priority is to invest excess cash into Research & Development (R&D) and marketing to fuel organic growth.
-However, with a pristine balance sheet and a net cash position of ~$1.6B, management has significant flexibility to pursue accretive mergers & acquisitions (M&A) and opportunistically tap into its $218MM of remaining share buyback authorization, while also meeting its required reinvestments into the business, even after buying back $780MM worth of shares over the last four quarters (6.5% of current market cap).
+Management’s top priority is to invest excess cash into R&D and marketing to fuel organic growth.
+However, with a pristine balance sheet and a net cash position of $1.7B, management has significant flexibility to pursue accretive M&A and opportunistically tap into its $1.8B of remaining share buyback authorization (15.3% of market cap), while also meeting its required reinvestments into the business, even after buying back $277MM worth of shares over the last four quarters (2.4% of market cap).